Glenn-v-W/nlp-ue4/README.md

 [![colors.csv](https://puu.sh/DcFZK/06892ba83b.png)]

-Field A1 must be empty or "---"
+Field A1 must be empty or contain "---"

-Field B1 must be "Entities"
+Field B1 must contain "Entities"

 Field A2 must contain either True or False.
 This determines whether the entity has an impact on the intent of a sentence, in other words, it determines if the entity is meaningful.
 Colors and many adjectives may be described as meaningless as far as the intent is concerned.
 True = meaningful, False = meaningless